Today's Saturday • 9 mins read

 — By Dr. Sandip Roy.

-Limerence feels a lot like a crush, infatuation, love-sickness, or even early-stage love, but it’s not love.
+Limerence feels a lot like a crush, infatuation, lovesickness, or even early-stage love, but it’s not love.

 Only those who go through it understand this force of nature.
+It muddles your ability to think straight, often making you do things you’d never do in your right mind.

 - Limerent (LE) — the individual experiencing limerence